qchappat/BMENE-4460-2023-Project-Motion-Corretion/README.md

 This is the GitHub repository for the Project 'MRI Motion Detection and Correction with Complex-value AFT-Net'.

 As the title already clearly illustrates, our project consists in detecting and correcting brain MRI scans of humans from the [fastMRI dataset](https://fastmri.med.nyu.edu/).
-The adding value of our project is that we use raw k-space data as input to correct MRI scans.
+The added value of our project is that we use raw k-space data as input to correct MRI scans.

-To do so, we first were able to simulate motion artefacts on our uncorrupted raw complex data by modifying the class `RandomMotion` of the package [TorchIO](https://torchio.readthedocs.io/transforms/augmentation.html#randommotion) that itselft does not take complex image as input.
+To do so, we first were able to simulate motion artefacts on our uncorrupted raw complex data by modifying the class `RandomMotion` of the package [TorchIO](https://torchio.readthedocs.io/transforms/augmentation.html#randommotion) that itself does not take complex images as input.

 Then, we made a data augmentation of our data by 2 (creating for each raw-uncorrupted-k-space a simulate-corrupted-k-space) and used this complete dataset as training data for our model.